 Prof. Charlotte Stagg

-Dr Charlotte (Charlie) Stagg is Professor of Human Neurophysiology and Head of the Physiological Neuroimaging Group.
-She has held a Sir Henry Dale Fellowship, funded by the Wellcome Trust and the Royal Society, since 2014.
+Dr Charlotte (Charlie) Stagg is Professor of Human Neurophysiology and head of the Physiological Neuroimaging Group.
+She is also the Beale Fellow in Medicine at St Hilda’s College, Oxford.

-Charlie's inter-disciplinary research group uses multi-modal neuroimaging and non-invasive brain stimulation approaches to understand the physiological processes underlying motor plasticity, both in the context of learning new motor skills and regaining function after a stroke.
-Her work has two overarching themes: to understand the neural mechanisms underpinning motor learning, and to develop non-invasive brain stimulation as a potential therapeutic intervention for rehabilitation.
+Charlie’s interdisciplinary group was founded in 2014 and uses multi-modal neuroimaging and brain stimulation approaches to understand motor plasticity, both in the context of learning new motor skills and regaining function after a stroke.
+Charlie’s research has two overarching themes: to understand the mechanisms underpinning human motor learning; and to use that understanding to develop novel therapeutic approaches for acquired brain injuries.
+Her group’s work is funded by awards from the MRC, BBSRC, EPSRC and Wellcome.

 Selected Publications